sesvxace/lexicon/README.md

-  By default, giving no command (by simply pressing Enter) will advance the pager to the next page of text; this is exactly the same as giving any of the following commands: `forward`, `next`, or `down`.
-You may also browse the previous page of text with `back`, `prev`, `previous`, or `up`.
+  By default, giving no command (by simply pressing Enter) will advance the pager to the next page of text; this is exactly the same as giving any of the following commands: `>`, `forward`, `next`, or `down`.
+You may browse the previous page of text with `<`, `back`, `prev`, `previous`, or `up`.

-  In addition to this, you can browse a specific number of lines forward or backward in the paginated text by passing a valid integer as the command.
+  In addition to this, you can browse a specific number of pages forward or backward in the paginated text by passing a valid integer as the command.
-Positive integers advance the text forward, negatives show previous lines in the text.
-You may browse between -9,999 and 9,999 lines at a time; any number above or below these values is not a valid command.
+Positive integers advance the text forward, negatives show previous pages of the text.
+You may browse between -99 and 99 pages at a time; any number above or below these values is not a valid command.

   In order to exit the pager, simply pass any of the following commands: `q`, `quit`, or `exit`.
 This will cause the pager to immediately terminate and return the position of the pager in the paginated text.

-  **NOTE:** There is a known bug with navigating text.
-Namely, advancing text forward and then backward does not function as expected; subsequent commands which move the position backwards then work as intended.
-The same bug is also encountered when switching from moving backwards to moving forwards.

-  **This bug will be fixed before the official version 1.2 release.
-As it is, the pager is perfectly usable -- it simply behaves in unexpected ways under the described circumstances.**

 License
 -----------------------------------------------------------------------------